uniworld-io/unichain-js/README.md

 ## What is UnichainJS?
  UniChainJS is a javascript library to work with Unichain network.
 It provides essential functions to manage a wallet, deploy smart contracts, build transactions, broadcast transactions to the network

+ Detailed document and API list can be found at the [Developer page](https://developers.unichain.world/docs/unichainJS)

 ## How to use
 1. Install Unichain-JS by `npm install @uniworld/unichain-js`